Xfinity Flex Review

 If you’re hankering for cloud DVR storage, cable TV packages, or other sophisticated features, you’ll have to level up to Xfinity’s X1 TV service or seek out another streaming box option.

-Xfinity Flex price and features
+Xfinity Flex features

 - Size: 5.25″ x 5.25″ x 1″